microsoft/vscode-docs/docs/python/tutorial-deploy-app-service-on-linux.md

 If you don't already have an app you'd like to work with, use one of the options below.
 Be sure to verify that the app runs locally.

-- A simple Flask app composed of one file named `hello.py` with the contents below, which is what's shown in this walkthrough.
+- Create a new folder, open it in VS Code, and add a file named `hello.py` with the contents below, which creates a minimal Flask app as used in this walkthrough.
 The app object is purposely named `myapp` to demonstrate how the names are used in the startup command for the App Service, as you see later.

     ```python
     from flask import Flask